Open House Dublin is the biggest celebration of architecture in Ireland presented by the Irish

-Exciting new additions for 2014 include the US Embassy, a modernist icon by architect John M Johansen; the show-stopping Airbnb European Hub designed by Heneghan Peng; the award-winning Airfield House redevelopment by McLoughlin Architects and Solearth; the imposing Convention Centre by renowned architect Kevin Roche and an early look in side the eagerly anticipated Dun Laoghaire-Rathdown Central Library and Cultural Centre, the dlr LexIcon.
+Exciting new additions in 2014 included the US Embassy, a modernist icon by architect John M Johansen; the show-stopping Airbnb European Hub designed by Heneghan Peng; the awardwinning Airfield House redevelopment by McLoughlin Architects and Solearth; the imposing Convention Centre by renowned architect Kevin Roche and an early look in side the eagerly anticipated Dun Laoghaire-Rathdown Central Library and Cultural Centre, the dlr LexIcon.

-A new initiative will be launched this year by Open House Plus, which consists of series of walks, exhibitions and screenings that expand architecture beyond the buildings.
-Open House Junior also returns with a series of creative an lively events for children and young people.
+A new initiative, Open House Plus, launched this year, which consisted of series of walks, exhibitions and screenings that expand architecture beyond the buildings.
+Open House Junior also returned with a series of creative and lively events for children and young people.

 Open House Dublin is funded by Dublin City Council and Government Policy on Architecture 2009-2015.
 Additional funding by Dun Laoghaire-Rathdown County Council and Failte Ireland.
-Open House Dublin is supported by JCDecaux and RTE.
-Supporting the Arts Media Partner: Totally Dublin.
-Online Media Partner: Yelp.
-National Transport.
-Partner: Irish Rail Dublin Transport Partner: Luas.
+Open House Dublin is supported by JCDecaux and Dublin Festival Season, Media Partners: Totally Dublin, RTE Supporting the Arts, Online Media Partner: Yelp.
+National Transport

 12 September 2014: Open House Worldwide Autumn Season Begins!

 1 September 2014: Open House London Annual Photography Competition

 27 August 2014: Open House Vienna coming up!